Wirt4/monte-carlo-pi-estimator/README.md

 Shutting down is an easy enough process.
 Run `exit` to get out of the virtual environment, then `docker compose down` to shut down any remaining containers.

 ## Tests
-run `mojo test` to run all unit tests.
+run `mojo test` to run all mojo tests. run `python -m unittest discover -s test -p "*.py"` to run all python tests.
 ## Linting
 From root directory: `mojo format .`